 I also wrote sections of the South Park annual and have since written the Temple Run Interactive Sticker album and Transformers annual 2015.

-I regularly provide comedy reviews for the Exeter Express and Echo and in the past on The Exeter Daily.
+I wrote comedy reviews for the Exeter Express and Echo and The Exeter Daily website.

 I have an excellent knowledge of films.
 I was the film reviewer for Peterborough-based magazine ESP from 2004 until 2005 and a Sub for the Radio Times Films Unit in 2005.
-I was a Staff Writer for DVD Monthly from 2005 until 2007 and have written regular film reviews for Movie Muser since 2009.
+I was a Staff Writer for DVD Monthly from 2005 until 2007 and wrote regular film reviews for Movie Muser from 2009 until 2016.

 I was a part-time Writer/Proof Reader for Hospiscare (an Exeter-based hospice charity) between 2011 and 2012 and wrote/proofed/edited their internal and external newsletters, websites and press releases for them.